 - Follow your post-operative care instructions

-Swelling after a tummy tuck can be reduced by wearing a compression garment, staying mobile, maintaining a healthy diet, and the use of prescribed medications.
+Swelling after a surgery can be reduced by wearing a compression garment, staying mobile, maintaining a healthy diet, and the use of prescribed medications.

 How painful is a tummy tuck recovery?

-You can reduce scar tissues after a tummy tuck by following the steps given below:
+You can reduce scar tissues by following the steps given below:

 - Carefully following the post-surgery instructions provided by Dr. Doyle.